-Linking Employee Performance To People Outcomes
+Linking Employee Performance to People Outcomes

 Like leaders at every other company, you would have expectations from your people.
 But is it enough to prescribe what people must do for company success?

-Your workforce experience (Wx) and morale depend on whether people’s expectations are met.
+Your workforce experience (Wx) and morale depends on whether people’s expectations are met.
 Can strong contributors expect higher pay, promotions, recognition, career opportunities, or any other benefits?
 Or do you follow an unclear policy that leaves people in the dark about what happens if they perform well?

 Perhaps, it is time to change that.